 Our work develops approaches for prevention, early intervention and treatment.
 Together, these help to promote systemic change and enable better access to truly inclusive education for the next generation of children with disabilities.

-Agreements can be established with governments to strengthen the quality and inclusion of their existing health or education approaches.
+Agreements can be established with governments to strengthen the quality and inclusive nature of their existing health or education approaches to vulnerable communities and those who face poverty.
 CBM invests in reducing barriers and the development of fairer services that can meet everyone’s needs — so that no one is left behind.

 *CBM Australia is accredited by the Australian Department of Foreign Affairs and Trade (DFAT), responsible for managing the Australian Government’s aid program.
 CBM Australia receives support through the Australian NGO Cooperation Program (ANCP) for 28 field projects.